YnievesDotNet/ynievesdotnet.github.io/docs/_docs/03-installation.md

 end
 ```

-**ProTip:** To be bleeding edge install the latest (unreleased) version of Minimal Mistakes by adding this line to your `Gemfile`: `gem "minimal-mistakes-jekyll", :github => "mmistakes/minimal-mistakes"`.
+**ProTip:** To be bleeding edge install the latest (unreleased) version of Minimal Mistakes by adding this line to your `Gemfile`: `gem "ynievesdotnet-jekyll", :github => "ynievesdotnet/ynievesdotnet"`.
 {: .notice--info}

 To maintain a local Jekyll environment in sync with GitHub Pages replace the `gem "jekyll"` line with `gem "github-pages", group: :jekyll_plugins` and run the following: